-Swan Lane is a narrow road that connects the lower end of London Street to the upper end of Church Street.
+Swan Lane is a narrow road that connects the lower end of London Street to opposite the church on Church Street.
 The area was becoming very derelict and most of it underwent demolition and redevelopment at the turn of the century and early 2000’s.
 When the town centre has to be closed for festivities, it gets used for access to the Radcot Road.

 See Faringdon Streets for an indexed list of all streets in Faringdon.